KarrLab/obj_tables/docs/migration.rst

 The :obj:`make-changes-template` command creates a template *Schema changes* file.
 By default, it creates a *Schema changes* template in the schema repo that contains the current directory.
 To use another schema repo, specify a directory in it with the :obj:`--schema_repo_dir` option.

 By default, the *Schema changes* template created references the most recent commit in the schema repo.
 To have the *Schema changes* file reference another commit, provide its hash with the :obj:`--commit` option.
+This makes it easy to add a schema changes file that references a commit after making other commits downstream from the referenced commit.

+:obj:`make-changes-template` populates the value of the :obj:`commit_hash` field in the template created.
+The hash's prefix also appears in the file's name.
+The format of the fields :obj:`renamed_models`, :obj:`renamed_attributes`, and :obj:`transformations_file` is written, but their data must be entered by hand.

 .. code-block:: none